 Industrial Psychology, Certificate

-Courses are interactive and include content and projects that are directly applicable to the student's personal and professional life.
+Through Saint Louis University's School for Professional Studies' certificate in industrial psychology, you will gain a deeper understanding of the behavior of individuals and groups within a variety of organizational contexts.
+The program's interactive courses include content and projects that you can apply directly to your personal and professional life.
 Advanced courses focus on research and practice in the areas of workplace health and stress management, motivation, employee training and development, and career development.

-Graduates of the industrial psychology program are prepared for careers in policy planning, employee screening, training and development, organizational development analysis and intervention.
+Graduates of SLU's industrial psychology certificate program are prepared for careers in policy planning, employee screening, training and development, organizational development analysis and intervention.

 Step 1 — Complete Application